datasciencemasters/go/README.md

 > There are little to no Data Scientists with 5 years experience, because the job simply did not exist.
 -- David Hardtke "How To Hire A Data Scientist" 13 Nov 2012

 And sure enough, the challenges today are different.
-We struggle with the [ethical implications of learning from data](http://machinebias.org), [undermining elections with psychographics](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal), [dismal industrial gender (Men=74%) and racial diversity](https://www.nytimes.com/2016/06/26/opinion/sunday/artificial-intelligences-white-guy-problem.html), [eugenics](https://www.technologyreview.com/s/612275/sociogenomics-is-opening-a-new-door-to-eugenics/) among many others.
+We struggle with the [ethical implications of learning from data](http://machinebias.org), [undermining elections with psychographics](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal), [dismal industrial gender (Men=74%) and racial diversity](https://www.nytimes.com/2016/06/26/opinion/sunday/artificial-intelligences-white-guy-problem.html), [eugenics](https://www.technologyreview.com/s/612275/sociogenomics-is-opening-a-new-door-to-eugenics/), and an [explainability crisis](https://hbr.org/2018/07/when-is-it-important-for-an-algorithm-to-explain-itself), among many others conundrums.

 In 2015, before these storms surfaced, I gave a [talk on the danger of perpetuating cultural bias with machine learning](https://www.youtube.com/watch?v=7N0bIv-5plE).
 Before the talk, I paced the green room, thinking maybe Josh Wills had been mistaken to give me this slot, that the adverse impacts of our statistically-geared systems were actually irrelevant and trivial in today's world.
 Would I let everyone down by raining on the techno-utopian parade?
 Was I overreacting to a distant problem, solving traffic congestion on Mars?
 As the talk ended, the immediate reaction I received from my peers in leadership was unanimous: **We need to talk about the impact and ethics of our work.**

+> Computers reflect the biases and belief systems of the people programming them -- [@alicegoldfuss](https://twitter.com/alicegoldfuss/status/1016034359134941184)

 Today, data is one of the sharpest tools in the technological shed.
 In human history, technology has [strengthened or reshaped social, political, and cultural power](https://mitpress.mit.edu/books/technologies-power), directly impacting who gains and maintains power.
 Those who can wield data may have an edge to gain power.
 And with that power, dear data friends, I ask you to take your great responsibility seriously.
+And to read [Frankenstein](https://amzn.to/2zUkt4z).

 **We have a lot of work to do.
 Let's make our world a better place -- unless you prefer Mars (I hear they have horrid traffic jams).**